-The Karpovsky North Block occupies an area of 1,669 square kilometers and is located along the narrow north margin of the Precaspian Basin near the border with Russia.
+The Karpovsky North Block license occupies an area of 1,669 square kilometers and is located along the narrow north margin of the Precaspian Basin near the border with Russia.
 Three thick carbonate intervals and their time equivalent clastics in the Upper Devonian-Lower Permain sub-salt and post-salt section are the principal drilling targets for this portion of the basin.
 Uplifted basement blocks, some overlain with carbonate buildups, and thrust structures comprise most of the productive structures on trend with the license.
 Nearby fields such as Karachanganak, Chinarevskoye, and Nepryakhinskoye produce mainly oil and gas-condensate.
-The exploration license is scheduled to expire at the end of 2014.
+The exploration license is scheduled to expire at the end of 2016.

-Five prospects, Melovaya, Orlovskaya Central, Orlovskaya South, Belosyrtovskaya and Pervosovetskaya, have been identified by KMG EP within the Karpovsky license.
-Melovaya and Orlovskaya are supported by 3D seismic and mapped as closed four-way structures.
-The primary targets are Melovaya are Devonian clastics that have previously been found to be productive in the area (Nepryakhinskoye Field).
-In Orlovskaya Central and Orlovskaya South, the principal target is a carbonate of Late Devonian to Early Mississippian age.
-Thrust faulting purportedly occurs north of the Melovaya Prospect, an observation consistent with the structural style common to this area.
+Three prospects, Orlovskaya South, Belosyrtovskaya and Pervosovetskaya, have been identified by KMG EP within the Karpovsky North license.
+Orlovskaya South is supported by 3D seismic and is mapped as a closed four-way structure.
+In Orlovskaya South, the principal target is a carbonate of Late Devonian to Early Mississippian age.

 The Belosyrtovskaya Prospect is mapped as a four way closure at the Carboniferous horizon.
 The prospective closure is limited downdip by the previously drilled, non-productive No. 2 Belosyrtovskaya well.
 The prospective horizons include Carboniferous and Devonian sediments located updip of the No. 2 Belosyrtovskaya well.
-The principle risks for the Belosyrtovskaya Prospect are reservoir and closure.
+The principle geologic risks for the Belosyrtovskaya Prospect are reservoir and closure.

-The Pervosovetskaya Prospect is mapped as a three way closure on the downthrown side of a downto-the-southeast fault.
+The Pervosovetskaya Prospect is mapped as a three way closure on the downthrown side of a down-to-the-southeast fault.
 The prospective horizon is Middle Devonian in age.
-The principle risks are reservoir and cross fault seal.
+The principle geologic risks are reservoir and cross fault seal.